nadethoughts/Aetheria/Campaigns/The Cracked Granite/Session Transcripts/TCG - Session 01 - Transcription.md

 But, from what we can tell, the, the road to Dagger Sheath, we have not had any such issue, and the road itself appears to be relatively safe or as safe as roads can be these days.
 So I do not expect that you will run into any problems along the way, but, it's never a bad idea to be cautious as you travel.
 Don't you worry about that.
 I kinda elbow dem lore a little bit.
 He's good at penetrating all kinds of sheaths.

 He chuckles Yep.
 And grimaces.
 Wish that wasn't public information.
 No, man.
-Varrick also kind of pipes up at this point and says, after after a, after an inappropriate polite laugh from the, from from the the from the dwarven, nobles.
+Varric also kind of pipes up at this point and says, after after a, after an inappropriate polite laugh from the, from from the the from the dwarven, nobles.

 It's not it's not like, you know, it's a polite, you know, I'm expected to laugh at this, so I'm going to laugh sort of thing.
-They, Varrick said Veric says, this village is vitally important to our security.
+They, Varric said Varric says, this village is vitally important to our security.
 It's what holds our southern border and keeps it and keeps it safe from the wilds of of of Solaris.
 They have kept us they they have kept us safe for the past year.
-They have had they have fought many a beast and have tamed that portion of, that portion of the Iron Hold, of the Iron Hold territory, and we cannot lose them.
+They have had they have fought many a beast and have tamed that portion of, that portion of the Ironhold, of the Ironhold territory, and we cannot lose them.

 We cannot lose that security.
 We will be left we will be quite literally caught with our pants down should anything choose to choose to attack us from that in from from the South.
 And it is more likely that there would be any there would be problems with the, it's more likely that, you know, we would that there are more enemies in the South than the North as there isn't much north of us.
 So I would encourage you to speed along your way to find what has happened to this place.
 As, as as he's talking, when he when he says, caught literally with our pants down, I kinda, like, lean over to to her again and say, nah.